vroger11/vroger11.github.io/docs/en/blog/2025/06-22-parquet-benchmark-pandas-polars-duckdb.md

   - `orientation` (e.g., chest, thigh)
   - `sensor` (acc, gyr, mag)

-I converted the original zipped CSV logs into columnar Parquet files using Pandas and PyArrow, with categorical columns explicitly typed.
+I converted the original zipped CSV logs into columnar Parquet files using Pandas and PyArrow.
+Categorical columns were explicitly typed using Arrow's standard format, which is more interoperable than relying on Polars- or DuckDB-specific enum types.
-The resulting files are compatible with Pandas, Polars, and DuckDB.
+Thus, the resulting files are compatible with Pandas, Polars, and DuckDB.

 ## 🧪 Benchmark Tasks